ItsSiapaAja/Teuing/README.md

 # Teuing : Fun Programming Language
 ## Run a Program
 You can download the source code and the executable too in the Releases.
-After download it, run the executable file at bin folder and just write this at the shell :
+After download it, run the executable file at bin folder and just write this at the shell (the shell is inside the `bin` folder, just open `Teuing.exe`) :
 ```
-[1] >> -c
+[1] >> run
 [2] >> "yourfilename".teu
 ```
-There is a file for example of the code.
-The file extentions are `.teu`, for the exit command just follow you can write it too like this :
+The file extentions are `.teu`.
+For the exit command just follow you can write it too like this :
 ```
 [1] >> exit
 [2] >> yes
 ```
 then it will be showing a "Goodbye" text for a second.
+## What's New In 0.0.2b?
+- Changing add, min, mul, and div Syntax
+- Erase keyword for removing a single data
+- Label and goto
+- Boolean can be changed by change
+- clear command
+- Changing `-c` command to `run`
 ## "Hello World" Program
 For making a Hello World program, you just need a 2 line of code :
 ```